Seagate/cortx-prvsnr/README.md

 *  To act as single source of truth, reducing confusion of resource references (which is why the reliance would be on Readme.md and GitLab Wiki docs)

 # Repo Structure
-An overview of folder structure in eos-prvsnr repo
+An overview of folder structure in cortx-prvsnr repo
 ## files
 Generic files used by Vagrantfile for Vagrant provisioning.